As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Avoid Treating Your Firewood With Chemicals

-I thought it was ok to spray my wood with pesticides to prevent pests.
-But, as I learned from a Scientific Journal article written by Charles K. McMahon et al, and published by the U.S. Department of Agriculture Forest Service, this could be a deadly mistake.
+I thought it was okay to spray my wood with pesticides to prevent pests.
+But, as I learned, this could be a deadly mistake.
 Burning wood treated with chemicals can release high percentages of pesticides, especially if you heat it up slowly.

 FAQs